 -

-Sign into Studio, navigate to People > Audiences.
+Sign into Creator Studio, navigate to People > Audiences.

 - If creating a new audience, click the + Audience button.